A structure theorem for stochastic processes indexed by the discrete hypercube: Correlations over -separated sets

-7.2. \textbf{Correlations over $1$-separated sets: example.} We are about to present an example of a process which exhibits non-independent behavior when we look at its correlations over $1$-separated sets whose type is rather simple, but not quite similar to that of combinatorial lines.
+We are about to present an example of a process which exhibits non-independent behavior when we look at its correlations over $1$-separated sets whose type is rather simple, but not quite similar to that of combinatorial lines.
 As in Example \ref{examp-intro}, for concreteness we will work with the set $A=\{1,2,3\}$ and the $1$-separated type